10 key facts & figures

-- The industry claims that trophy hunting funds anti-poaching work.
-In fact, trophy hunting provides a cover for illegal poaching, with many of the same people involved in both.
+- The industry claims that trophy hunting funds anti-poaching work, some profits from hunting fees may be used by some private landowners to protect their wildlife farms with fencing and anti-poaching controls.
+Trophy hunting provides a cover for illegal poaching, with many of the same people involved in both.
 One investigation found that 300 rhino horns had been taken by poachers posing as trophy hunters.

-Finally – and perhaps most importantly of all – trophy hunting is cruel and inflicts pain and suffering, not just on the target animal but also its offspring.
+Trophy hunting is cruel and inflicts pain and suffering, not just on the target animal but also its offspring.
 Shooting from a long distance increases the likelihood of non-fatal wounding, which has been found to occur in up to 50% of cases.
-Trophy hunting groups like SCI encourage hunters to win prizes by using bows and handguns, which increases this risk.
+Trophy hunting groups like SCI encourage hunters to win prizes by using cross-bows and handguns, which increases this risk.
 Trophy hunters will often avoid headshots – which are most likely to result in instantaneous death – as this could ‘spoil’ the trophy.
 The killing of females can cause their offspring to starve, while killing of males can lead to infanticide as new males compete for control of a pride/herd, as is often the case with lions for instance.

 Trophy Hunting Benefits?
 We look at the claims of its supporters.